skylerdyoung/Study-Planning-Application/README.md

-This is a desktop application written in Java that lets you track your progress while studying.
+This is a desktop application written in Java that helps you track your progress while studying.